papimenon/docs/docs/pages/syntactic_sdk/api_bridge_agent.md

 ### Prerequisites

-To build the plugin you need those dependenccies
+To build the plugin you need the following dependenccies:
 - Go
-- Cmake
+- CMake
 - Git
 - jq

-Then get the source code:
+Get the source code by running the following command:

 ```
 git clone https://github.com/agntcy/api-bridge-agnt
 ```

-Tyk requires also a redis database.
-You can deploy it with:
+Tyk requires also a Redis database.
+Deploy it with the following command:

 ```bash
 make start_redis